-The policeman did not see a white flag, but did notice a fellow male train passenger acting strangely.
-The policeman described the man as having an athletic build, but the most remarkable feature was that the suspect had “eyes like a fox.”
+The policeman did not see a white flag but did notice a fellow male train passenger acting strangely.
+The policeman described the man as having an athletic build.
+The most remarkable feature noted about the suspect involved his “eyes like a fox.”
 Despite an effort to keep the man under surveillance, the suspect managed to elude an investigator in the Kyoto train station.
-Another attempted ransom drop in November was equally unsuccessful in capturing the Monster.
+Another attempted ransom drop in November was equally unsuccessful in capturing the culprit.

-In October of 1984, the Monster sent the media a letter addressed to the mothers throughout Japan.
-In it, he/they stated that he/they had poisoned 20 packages of candy and placed them on grocery store shelves.
+In October of 1984, the Monster sent the media a letter addressed to “Moms of the Nation.”
+In it, he/they stated that he/they had poisoned 20 packages of Morinaga candy with sodium cyanide and placed them on grocery store shelves.
 Police fanned out throughout the country and managed to recover more than 21 tampered packages containing poison.
 Interestingly, someone applied warning labels to the packages stating “Danger: Contains Toxins.”

 In January of 1985, based on the previous store video footage and a description of the man on the Kyoto train, the police issued a wanted poster.
 Nobody came forward to identify the suspect.
 The investigation continued.

-Time went by, but no progress was ever made in tracking down the perpetrator(s).
+Time went by, but police failed to make progress in tracking down the perpetrator(s).

-The case is now officially closed.
-Even if the Monster was caught today, he/they could not be prosecuted due to the expiration of Japanese statutes of limitations for kidnapping and for the poisoning of food products.
+Police officially closed the case.
+Even if the police caught the Monster of 21 Faces today, he/they could not be prosecuted.
+The Japanese statute of limitations for kidnapping and the poisoning of food products has expired.